db0/godot-card-game-framework/README.md

 * Can define multiple-choice abilities
 * Very easily extensible to your own game's special requirements

+## Easy Customation

+The classes provide some easy customization options, such as how the card move, where they appear etc Check the "Behaviour Constants" header at the start of the cfc singleton.
+For more fine customization, you'll need to modify manually

 ## Usage

 Most of the card manipulation functionalities work without any extra work, as long as the relevant scenes have been setup correctly (see #Installation section).
 For example, the code which handles moving cards around or focusing on them etc should work out of the box.